jaapmarcus/nginx-build/docs/ngx_http_cache_purge.md

 Currently the only method to cache a file is with CURL -X PURGE https://domain.com

+Please not cached file needs exists otherwise it will return a 412 error code

 ## Fastcgi cache

 For Wordpress https://wordpress.org/plugins/nginx-helper/ seems to work fine unless you want to purge all.
 As Hestia PHP user is the user instead of www-data